zhehangd/modular_tree/README.md

+# Fork Information

+This is a fork of [MaximeHerpin/modular_tree](https://github.com/MaximeHerpin/modular_tree) which has not been maintained since 2022.
+It is ported to support Blender 4.2.
+But right now only the linux version can be built by the CI.

 # Mtree

 Mtree (previously Modular Tree) is a library for making 3d trees.
 It comes as an addon for blender but the c++ library can be used separately.